-In this week's Whiteboard Walkthrough, Dale Kim, Director of Industry Solutions at MapR, explains the architectural differences between MapR-FS (the MapR File System) and the Hadoop Distributed File System (HDFS).
+In this week's Whiteboard Walkthrough, Dale Kim, Director of Industry Solutions at MapR, explains the architectural differences between MapR XD (the MapR Distributed File and Object Store) and the Hadoop Distributed File System (HDFS).

 Here's the unedited transcription:

 Hello, I'm Dale Kim of MapR Technologies, and welcome to my Whiteboard Walkthrough.
-In this episode, I'd like to compare MapR-FS (the MapR File System) with the Hadoop Distributed File System (HDFS).
-MapR-FS of course, is a core component of the MapR Converged Data Platform.
+In this episode, I'd like to compare MapR XD (the MapR Distributed File and Object Store) with the Hadoop Distributed File System (HDFS).
+MapR-FS (Now known as MapR XD) of course, is a core component of the MapR Data Platform.

 First, I'd like to talk about the similarities.
 Now, both technologies support the HDFS API, so any application that talks to that API will work on either environment.
 They're both distributed file systems, which means that they'll run on individual nodes but are tied together in a cluster, so you have one big cohesive unit for processing data.
 In any distributed environment, you need to have replication between the nodes so that you create copies of data.
 Should one node go down, you still have a copy to ensure business continuity.
 Finally, you can take advantage of commodity hardware as well as locally attached disks, so you get the benefits of low cost as well as the performance of having the disks attached to the servers.